Sunnies Studios: Sunnies Face

 Sunnies Face is a cruelty-free beauty line, launched in August 2018.
 The brand was launched with Fluffmatte, a range of modern matte lipsticks.They have since expanded their line to include Airblush (soft-focus cheek tint), Lip Dip (whipped matte lip cream), Play Paint (vegan quick-dry nail polish), The Perfector (skin-perfecting duo), Lip Treat (sheer lip glow), Face Glass (liquid luminizer), Life brow Micromarker (liquid brow precision pencil), Eye Crayon (multi-purpose eyeshadow stick), and Dream Cream (gel cream moisturizer).

 The brand has six online markets and is present in five countries with 17 physical stores.

 Sunnies Cafe

 In 2016, Sunnies Studios ventured into the food industry with the opening of Sunnies Cafe.
-Sunnies Cafe opened its first store in Bonifacio Global City and its second store in SM Megamall.
-A third restaurant opened at Ala bang Town Center by January 2017.
+Sunnies Cafe opened its first store at Bonifacio High Street in Bonifacio Global City, followed by its second store at SM Megamall.
+A third restaurant opened at Alabang Town Center by January 2017.
 The menu consists of comfort food with a modern twist and is constantly being updated with new dishes.

 Sunnies World

 In September 2019, Sunnies Studios opened their first flagship store, Sunnies World.
-The 260 sqm space is their largest store, located at SM Mega Fashion Hall.
+The 260 sqm space is their largest store, located at SM Mega Fashion Hall of SM Megamall.
+At the time of its opening, it was the largest Sunnies Studios branch.

+Sunnies Fun House

+In September 2023, Sunnies Studios launched its new flagship and biggest store at Glorietta 2, Makati, called Sunnies Fun House.
+Inspired by architectural structures and paper cutouts, the store also includes a Sunnies Coffee bar and custom mirrors by Filipino-Australian artist Jessica Dorizac for customers to use while they wait.